On the Role of Negative Precedent in Legal Outcome Prediction: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Pre-trained Language Models.} We obtain the high-dimensional representation $\enc(\facts)$ by fine-tuning one of the following pre-trained language models with $\facts$ as an input.
-First, we use BERT because it's a widely used model in legal AI.
-Second, we use LEGAL-BERT, because it is purpose trained on legal text which should give it an advantage in our setting.
-Finally we use the $\longformer$ model. $\longformer$ is built on the same $\transformer$ \cite{vaswani2017attention} architecture as $\BERT$ \cite{devlin-etal-2019-bert} and $\LBERT$ \cite{chalkidis-etal-2020-legal}, but it can process up to $4{,}096$ tokens.
-We select this architecture because the facts of legal documents often exceed $512$ tokens and a model that can process longer documents could therefore be better suited to our needs. \looseness-1
+\paragraph{Pre-trained Language Models.} We obtain high-dimensional representations $\enc(\facts)$ by fine-tuning one of the following pre-trained language models with $\facts$ as an input: \begin{itemize} \item We first consider $\BERT$ because it is a widely used model in legal AI \cite{lexGLUE}. \item Second, we consider $\LBERT$, because it is trained on legal text, which should give it an advantage in our setting.\looseness=-1 \item Finally we use the $\longformer$ model. $\longformer$ is built on the same $\transformer$ \cite{vaswani2017attention} architecture as $\BERT$ \cite{devlin-etal-2019-bert} and $\LBERT$ \cite{chalkidis-etal-2020-legal}, but it can process up to $4{,}096$ tokens.
+We select this architecture because the facts of legal documents often exceed $512$ tokens; a model that can process longer documents could therefore be better suited to our needs. \end{itemize}